-The Hadzabe live in harmony with each other, nature and themselves, they still live in the dry woodlands of remote Lake Eyasi, is one of the last and most remote Bushmen tribes.
+The Hadzabe live in harmony with each other, nature, and themselves, they still live in the dry woodlands of remote Lake Eyasi, which is one of the last and most remote Bushmen tribes.

 Preserve unique culture

 Over the last few decades, the Hadzabe bushman has been pushed deeper and deeper into the bushland, and are now fighting to preserve their unique culture and traditions.
-Wayo Africa and a few other like-minded companies are trying to help the Hadzabe to determine their own future and receive fair treatment.
+Northland Tanzania Safaris and a few other like-minded companies are trying to help the Hadzabe to determine their own future and receive fair treatment.
 We have access to the area and by visiting them funds are channeled straight to various village accounts that act in their interests.

 Visit Hadzabe village